-I called it a quasi-table service restaurant because I don’t really know what else to call it.
-It’s sort of like Italian-tapas (there’s probably a name for that), or a cross between counter service and table service.
-Basically, it’s like appetizers priced at or slightly above counter service prices, plus a bar.
-All told, it’s a pretty neat concept, and it has given new life to this upstairs area since it opened.
+Basically, Alfresco Tasting Terrace is like appetizers priced at or slightly above counter service prices, plus a bar.
+All told, it’s a pretty neat concept, and it has given new life to this upstairs area since that opened.
+However, it’s worth noting that Alfresco Tasting Terrace isn’t always open–right now, it’s operating on a limited time basis…

 As that suggests, Alfresco Tasting Terrace used to be called something else.
 The thing is, I’m not sure what.
 In our Disneyland Bar Crawl Guide, I refer to it as Alfresco Lounge, but that’s only due to a reader comment informing me of the new (at the time) name.
 It had a different name even before then.
 “Back in the day” it didn’t have any prominent signage and often didn’t have a host at the bottom of the stairs.
 Half the time, you had to just wander up, which made it almost like a speakeasy for the Secret Society of Disney California Adventure Lushes.

 With that background in place, let’s climb the not-so-secret steps up to Alfresco Tasting Terrace…

 Currently, Alfresco Tasting Terrace has reopened for a limited time just for Disneyland Legacy Passholders.
 This means that if you were a Disneyland Annual Passholder when the parks closed, you can access this location now with a valid ticket and theme park reservation for Disney California Adventure.
 One Legacy Passholder can bring up to 5 guests.